StarpTech/ghconfig/README.md

 Github CI Workflow files can be in organizations very similiar.
 If you need to update a single Job you have to update every single repository manually.
 Ghconfig helps you to automate such tasks.
 You can work in two modes.

-- Replace an entire workflow file with the new generated file.
+- Create a new workflow file based on your templates.
-- Apply a [RFC6902 JSON patches](http://tools.ietf.org/html/rfc6902) on an existing workflow file.
+- Apply a [RFC6902 JSON patche](http://tools.ietf.org/html/rfc6902) on an existing workflow file.

 By default a Pull-Request is created for all changes on a repository.